partspile/site/PRD.md

   - Phone numbers are not displayed publicly.
   - Session cookies are HTTP-only to prevent access from client-side scripts.

+### 3.11 User Settings & Account Management
+- Authenticated users can access a dedicated settings page (via a gear icon in the navigation bar) to manage their account.
+- The settings page allows users to:
+  - Change their password (current password required for confirmation).
+  - Delete their account (with confirmation prompt).
+- The settings page is accessible only to logged-in users.
+- UI/UX: The gear icon is shown in the user navigation bar on all pages when logged in.
+- **Account Deletion:**
+  - When a user deletes their account:
+    - User data is archived (not deleted) for historical record keeping
+    - All user's ads are archived (not deleted)
+    - User's token transactions are marked as involving a deleted user
+    - The user and their ads are no longer visible in the main application
+    - This action is irreversible and requires password confirmation

+### 3.12 Data Archiving & Admin Interface
+- **Data Archiving:**
+  - Deleted user data is preserved in archive tables for historical records
+  - Archive tables maintain the same structure as live tables, with additional deletion timestamps
+  - Archived data includes:
+    - User profiles (UserDead table)
+    - User's ads (AdDead table)
+    - Ad-car relationships (AdCarDead table)
+    - Token transactions (marked with user_deleted flag)
+  - This preserves data for auditing while removing it from active use

+- **Admin Interface:**
+  - Administrators can access archived data through dedicated endpoints
+  - Admin features include:
+    - View archived users with deletion dates
+    - View archived ads for any deleted user
+    - Search archived data by various criteria
+    - Export archived data for analysis
+    - View token transaction history, including deleted users
+  - Admin access is restricted by role-based authentication

 ---

 ## 4. Technology Stack